romain-dufly/FlatlandMultiagentRL/README.md

 ```

 ### Build flatland_cutils
+**NOTE** : this is the difficult part of the installation.
+May be skipped if you don't want to use the feature parser from `flatland_cutils`.
+The normal parser from `flatland` can be used instead, using TreeObsForRailEnv and the function normalize_observation (to get features from the observation).

 `flatland_cutils` is a feature parsing package designed to substitute the built-in `flatland.envs.observations.TreeObsForRailEnv`.
 Our feature parser is developed in c++ language, which is much faster than the built-in `TreeObsForRailEnv`.
 ```shell
 $ cd flatland_cutils